 Thus you can calculate the distance between two addresses of earth in Excel by applying the Haversine Formula.

-Another way to calculate distance between two addresses could be by making an API (Application Programming Interface) link and using it to create a User Defined function by VBA.
+Another way to calculate the distance between two addresses could be by making an API (Application Programming Interface) link and using it to create a User Defined function by VBA.
 You can make an API link in Bing for free.
 To create a Bing Map API Key of your own, click here.
+Let’s follow the instructions below to calculate the distance between two addresses or coordinates using Excel VBA code.

 - First, go to Developer >> Visual Basic.